Skip to content

 1. SOLID MICRONEEDLES

-Solid microneedles function using a two-step application process where the needles puncture the skin and are then removed so the indents can be covered with a transdermal patch.
-These tiny punctures, imperceptible to the eye, allow the drug solution to seep deeper into the skin.
+Solid microneedles are used in tandem with transdermal patches.
+Solid microneedles utilize a two-step application process: The needles puncture the skin to create indents, which are then covered by a transdermal patch for drug delivery.
+Although they are often imperceptible to the eye, these microchannels let the drug solution seep deeper into the skin.

 2. COATED MICRONEEDLES